 No. 3 | Naturally Sweeten with Fruit

-Many smoothies, while marketed as ‘healthy’ can be loaded with added sugars from various types of juice mixes, protein powders, coconut water, honey, agave or other sweeteners.
+While marketed as ‘healthy,’ many smoothies can be loaded with added sugars from various types of juice mixes, protein powders, coconut water, honey, agave, or other sweeteners.

 Fruit is naturally sweet and often doesn’t need anything extra to boost the naturally sweet taste.
-The Tropical Flaxseed Smoothie recipe below uses pineapple, which provides plenty of natural sweetness – no additional honey or maple syrup necessary!
+For example, the Tropical Flaxseed Smoothie recipe below uses pineapple, which provides plenty of natural sweetness – no additional honey or maple syrup necessary!

-Of course fruit isn’t “bad” but since it’s being blended into a small volume, it can be easy to consume multiple servings in a short period of time.
-A good rule of thumb is to choose 1-2 fruits totaling up to one cup which also keeps it low FODMAP friendly-important if you have IBS.
+Of course, fruit isn’t “bad,” but since it’s being blended into a small volume, it can be easy to consume multiple servings in a short period of time.
+A good rule of thumb is to choose 1-2 fruits totaling up to one cup, keeping it low FODMAP friendly-important if you have IBS.

 No. 4 | Monitor Portion Size

-Not only is it easy to overdue the sugar in smoothies, many of them are packed with calories too.
-That might be ok for a “meal replacement” macronutrient balanced smoothie, but if you’re consuming a 500+ calories smoothie as a snack, for most people, that’s calorie overload.
+Not only is it easy to overdo the sugar in smoothies, but many of them are also packed with calories too.
+That might be okay for a “meal replacement” macronutrient balanced smoothie, but if you’re consuming a 500+ calories smoothie as a snack, that’s calorie overload for most people.

 No. 5 | Boost It

 This is the fun part!
 Choose “boosters” for additional flavor, texture, and nutrition.
-Think spices, unsweetened protein powders (see above), nut and seed butters, or fresh herbs.
+Think spices, unsweetened protein powders (see above), nut and seed butter, or fresh herbs.

 I also recommend adding a pinch of salt to your smoothies to help enhance all the other flavors.
 Try it!!!

-Note: While flaxseeds are naturally gluten free, it’s possible for cross contamination to occur if they processed with, or grown near gluten grains.
+Note: While flaxseeds are naturally gluten-free, cross-contamination can occur if they are processed with or grown near gluten grains.
 This pilot study showed no gluten contaminations with flaxseed.
 However, it’s wise to contact the manufacturer to ask about any possible cross-contamination if you have celiac disease.